kailash-manasarovar/statement/docs/crimes/protagonists.md

 ## The *other* trumpet teacher

-- The man in the pictures above is only half (or a quarter) of the man I remember.
+- The man in any of the pictures above is only half (or a quarter) of the man I remember.
-- While I was still being drugged, I thought he had a [twin brother](../timeline/2023/december.md#the-trumpet-teacher-has-a-brother) called Malachi.
+- While I was still being drugged, in late Autumn of 2023, I thought he had a [twin brother](../timeline/2023/december.md#the-trumpet-teacher-has-a-brother) called Malachi.
 I mentioned this in an earlier draft (commit) of this document.
-I said "the brother made himself known to me one evening when I walked through the tunnel during the intensive gang stalking in December 2023."
+I said "the brother made himself known to me one evening when I walked through the tunnel during the intensive gang stalking."
 - He had been set up to walk past the tunnel entrance at the road just as I was walking out so that I would see him.
 - I did see him and I ran up behind him before crossing the road.
 And he flinched.
 - He looked exactly like the trumpet teacher, but different.
 So I called him a twin brother.
-I was certain he was the twin brother and by that time I was so used to this constant torment, every day there was some nasty set up "event" for me, that it seemed a reasonable thing for them to do.
+I was certain he was the twin brother and by that time I was so used to this constant torment, every day there was some nasty little set up "event" designed to terrorize and upset me, that it seemed a reasonable thing for them to do.
-- I now wonder about this apparent "twin" and whether this particular incident was a set up to continue to remind me of what the man in the pictures above looked like because I had not behaved as expected and the trick had to continue.
+- I now wonder about this apparent "twin" and whether this particular incident was set up to continue to remind me of what the man in the pictures above looked like because I had not behaved as expected, I had continued to attend classes at the conservatory so the trick had to continue.
 - I had assumed the man was a twin because he was *NOT AT ALL* like the man I had seen a number of times, such as the man who [turned up at the airport](../timeline/2023/june.md#sunday-18th-june-alicante-airport), or the man who had also [attended classes at the conservatory](../timeline/2023/february.md#observations-on-the-trumpet-teacher), or the man who had me pointed out to him by Patricia in [Benijembla](../timeline/2022/november.md#walking-in-benijembla-with-the-english-ladies) and who had been at [the first chamber music class](../timeline/2022/december.md#chamber-music-classes) the following week.
 - Had both these men been at that first class?
+- Had they wheeled out this original person from Valencia just to keep his face in my head (although by that time, some of the trick had worn off, i.e. I had forgotten him mostly and thought he was a twin brother instead of the real thing).
 - Patricia, when I asked her how she knew Vidal, said "who"?
-But it's clear she knows who this other man is, but perhaps not the man I thought was his brother or the man in the pictures above.
-Or maybe she said "who" because it's not his name?
+But it's clear she knows who, at least one of these other men is, but perhaps not the man I thought was the brother or any of the men in the pictures above.
 - During other aspects of the stalking, the trumpet teacher posing as a hacker suggested to me there was a brother and sent pictures.
-I was convinced the brother was called Andrew but couldn't understand why the pictures didn't look like a twin!
+I was convinced the brother was called Andrew, a clearly younger brother with blond hair, and I couldn't understand why the pictures didn't look like a twin!
-- In any case, serious investigators will know immediately who this person is as does the whole town.
+- In any case, serious investigators will know immediately who all of these people are, as will the whole town know the main players.
-- Here he is playing the trumpet, except now I wonder about this and whether this was a fairly close likeness to the other guy.
+- Here he is one of the VSSH team playing the trumpet.

 ![The trumpet teacher](../content/images/youtube-video.png)